Gender separation in Judaism: Western Wall

-Weddings and Bar Mitzvahs
+Weddings and B’nei Mitzvah

-At many Orthodox weddings and bar/bat mitzvahs, seating at the ceremony, and often the reception, is separate, sometimes with a mechitza.
+At many Orthodox weddings and b’nei mitzvah, seating at the ceremony, and often the reception, is separate, sometimes with a mechitza.

-Reform Judaism has been approaching the theme in a less discriminatory way, including both genders at the traditional Shabbat, which replaces Bar Mitzvah with Confirmation.
+Reform Judaism approaches such ceremonies differently, with seating at the ceremony and reception generally gender neutral.
+Some communities have replaced gendered bar and bat mitzvahs with gender neutral confirmations ceremonies, in which all those of age at Shabuoth are initiated together, some still practise confirmation along with bar and bat mitzvahs.

 Swimming

 Many Orthodox Jews believe that men and women should not swim together.
 The laws prohibiting mixed bathing are derived from the laws of tzniut.
 This is due to concerns that bathing suits are inherently immodest, and do not meet tzniut requirements.
 In particular, a woman who comes dressed in a bathing suit to a pool is appearing publicly not meeting the requirements of tzniut, and a man who comes to a pool where women are dressed in bathing suits will inevitably see women dressed in this manner.
 Indeed, many pools within Jewish communities have separate hours for male and female swimming to accommodate those who follow this law.

 Women following the laws of tzniut will wear a long T-shirt style dress over their bathing suit that meets tzniut requirements, considering this to be sufficient for swimming in the presence of men.
 Men, though, are more strict about the presence of immodestly-dressed women, due to concerns over the possibility of arousal.

 Conservative, Reform, and other forms of Judaism do not have any restrictions on mixed swimming.
 Some Modern Orthodox Jews will also participate in mixed swimming.